emacs-php/php-mode/README.md

 will now appear on Imenu; in this case the name will be `$greet`.

+## Flymake Support

+By customizing the variable `php-executable` you can enable Flymake mode in order to see warnings and errors in real-time as you write code.

 # License

 The code for `php-mode` is covered by the GNU General Public License 3.